Artist Statement

 • Confluence Gallery, Twisp WA (certain exhibitions)

-• Valley Goods Store, Twisp WA
+• Nightshade Bowery, Twisp WA

 Select headwear with my artwork can be purchased online at Sauce Active.